GamalerioJoaquin/GamalerioJoaquin.github.io/README.md

 #### Technical Skills: Python, SQL, AWS, Spark, PyTorch, Keras, TensorFlow, Scikit-Learn, Pandas, Docker, SQLite, Git, GitHub, SQL.
 ## About me

 I am an advanced undergraduate student pursuing a Bachelor's degree in Physics with a profound aspiration to become a Data Scientist.
-My passion lies in the realm of Machine Learning, Deep Learning, and related fields.
+My passion extends to Machine Learning, Deep Learning, and the diverse applications of Artificial Intelligence.
 Since childhood, I have harbored an insatiable curiosity for learning new things, a trait that persists to this day.
 I am genuinely excited about continuing to expand my knowledge in this domain and taking on new challenges.

 ## Education
 - Licenciatura en Física | National University of Cordoba (2017)